-- In a large mixing bowl, stir together the oil, sugar, lemon juice, lemon zest, lemon extract, vanilla extract and eggs.
-Once well combined, gently fold in the flour mixture.
-Do not over mix.
-Carefully fold in the blueberries.
+In a large bowl, stir together the oil, sugar, lemon juice, lemon zest, lemon extract (if you’re using it), vanilla extract and the eggs.
+Fold in the flour mixture, followed by the blueberries.
+Be careful not to overmix the batter.

-- Pour into the prepared pan and sprinkle the streusel evenly over the top.
+Pour the batter into the lined cake pan and sprinkle the streusel over the top.

-- Let cool for 15 minutes and then serve.
-Cover and store leftovers at room temperature for up to 3 days.
+Cover and store any blueberry coffee cake leftovers at room temperature for up to 3 days.